-When choosing a colour for a shape, text, background or other element in Book Creator, you have the option of choosing from a preset color, or using the color wheel to pick and colour/brightness to select a color.
+When choosing a color for a shape, text, background or other element in Book Creator, you have the option of choosing from a preset color, or using the color wheel to pick and color/brightness to select a color.

 Now, you can also use a hex code to select the color.
 A hex code is a six-digit combination of letters and numbers that define its mix of red, green and blue (RGB) values.
 It is primarily used in web design as the quickest way of defining a color.

 You might want to use a service like this color picker from W3 Schools that shows you some common hex code values.
 In Book Creator,